-The following bills either directly amend the California Environmental Quality Act or otherwise establish new CEQA requirements.
-All statutory references are to the Public Resources Code (PRC), unless otherwise noted.
-All bills took effect on January 1, 2020, with the exception of urgency bills AB 143 and AB 1197, which took effect on September 26, 2019.
+The following bills either directly amend the California Environmental Quality Act through changes to the Public Resources Code (PRC) or otherwise establish new CEQA requirements in other laws.
+Statutory references are either to the PRC or the Government Code unless otherwise noted.
+All bills take effect on January 1, 2022, with the exception of urgency bill SB 156, which took effect on July 20, 2021.
 For current information on California legislation, go to: http://leginfo.legislature.ca.gov/faces/billSearchClient.xhtml and search by the number of the bill.